stuarteberg/graph-tool/doc/demos/inference/inference.rst

 .. figure:: lesmis-B-posterior.*
    :align: center

-   Marginal posterior likelihood of the number of nonempty groups for the network of characters in the novel Les Misérables, according to the degree-corrected SBM.
+   Marginal posterior probability of the number of nonempty groups for the network of characters in the novel Les Misérables, according to the degree-corrected SBM.

 Hierarchical partitions